Trade entries entered the most are:

-(2) Next, with a similar number, are break even or near breakeven trades; usually these are trades that did not provide the follow through we anticipated.
-A difficult area of a trade and a clear strategy statistically works best here.
+(2) Next, with a similar number, are break even or near breakeven trades; usually, these are trades that did not provide the follow through we anticipated.
+A problematic area of a trade and a clear strategy statistically works best here.

 (3) Further down the score are trades that make target.

-(4) Those trades that are profitable but are exited before target due to price action, rather than nerves, are similar in number to those that hit target.
+(4) Exited profitable trades before the goal, due to price action, rather than nerves, are similar in number to those that hit the target.

-(5) Trades that hit stop or are exited early due to price action are fewer than those that hit target, thank goodness! (importantly, these trades are smaller than the target hit trades)
+(5) Trades that hit stop or are exited early due to price action are fewer than those that hit the mark, thank goodness! (importantly, these trades are smaller than the target hit trades)

-(6) However, the big leveler on trade entries, and the difference between a consistently profitable trader and everyone else is limiting, zero would be nice, the amount of batty entries.
-By batty we refer to ego or tired entries, but more often than not they are miss read market reversal entries; a low risk, low probability trade that invariably ends up being vastly more expensive than anticipated.
+(6) However, the big leveller on trade entries and the difference between a consistently profitable trader and everyone else is limiting; zero would be nice, the number of batty entries.
+By batty, we refer to ego or tired entries, but more often than not they are miss read market reversals; a low risk, low probability trade that invariably ends up being vastly more expensive than anticipated.